aleemdudekula/Devops-learning-journey/using-cronjob-to-report-daily/README.md

-# Write a script to report the usage of AWS
+# Write a script to report the usage of AWS project